-Bristol City Council currently has nine consultations open for street interventions across the city, which could lead to improved environments for people walking and cycling in those areas.
-We've written a detailed response for five of these, which you can view here: ATF Consultation Response Jan 2021 - Bristol Cycling The first response covers the following areas: Cotham Hill, Cotham Princess Victoria Street, Clifton St Marks Road, Easton Rosemary Lane, Eastville Picton Street, Montpelier We'll soon…Read More
+Bristol City Council currently has four consultations open for street interventions across the city, which could lead to improved environments for people walking and cycling in those areas.
+We've written a detailed response for five consultations already which you can view here: ATF Consultation Response Jan 2021 - Bristol Cycling This covers the following areas: Cotham Hill, Cotham Princess Victoria Street, Clifton St Marks Road, Easton Rosemary Lane, Eastville Picton Street, Montpelier We've also responded to…Read More

 More consultations now open for street transformations

 Hot on the heels of the three consultations which opened last week, Bristol City Council has opened three further consultations for Park Row, Rosemary Lane (Eastville) and Picton Street (Montpelier).
 These which could be transformed into better places for people walking and cycling.
 These changes will be implemented in the first half of 2021 with funding from the government's "Active Travel Fund".
 Two of these streets, Rosemary Lane in Eastville and Picton Street in Montpelier,…Read More